The eggs of the mythical Rainbow Serpent.

-The Devil’s Marbles Reserve is a very important and sacred site for the Indigenous people of Australia.
-Aboriginal legend believes that these amazing formations are the eggs of the Rainbow Serpent.
+Aboriginal legend believes that the Devils Marbles are the eggs of the Rainbow Serpent.
+The Devils Marbles Reserve is a very important and sacred site for the Indigenous people of Australia.

 The Warumungu legend of the native Aboriginal people believe that the Devil’s Marbles are the eggs of the Rainbow Serpent laid in the Dreamtime.

-The Rainbow Serpent, of Aboriginal mythology ‘the Dreamtime’, controls life’s most precious resource – water.
+The Rainbow Serpent of Aboriginal mythology, commonly referred to as ‘the Dreamtime’, controls life’s most precious resource in the central desert region – water.

 The Dreamtime is the central theme in Australian Aboriginal mythology.
 It is made up of four different parts: the beginning of all things; life and ancestors; life and death; and sources of power in life.